 Apparently, Jackie Onassis donated a pelican to Mykonos island shortly afterward.
 It was named Irene.
 Another one was donated by Hamburg Zoo.
 Later, one just appeared.
 The reincarnation of Petros, maybe?

-7. Take a boat over to Delos
+7. Take a Boat Over to Delos

 This small island is an important archeological site, with the remains of the sanctuary dedicated to the Greek deities to explore, as well as a museum.
 There are no hotels on the island because, well, it’s super important!
 It’s a UNESCO World Heritage Site and is still being excavated to this day.
 It will cost around €20 for a return trip.

 Mykonos isn’t just beaches, nice food, and nightlife – as fun as all that is.
-It’s not exactly known for hiking, but you can definitely head for the hills on a hike.
+It’s not exactly known for hiking, but you can definitely head for the hills on a Greek hike.

 Well, it’s a pretty flat island as far as Greek islands go, which makes a hike relatively easy for anybody.
 One pretty lovely hike runs from Mykonos Town to the Armenistis Lighthouse on the northwest tip of the island (4 miles).